Overview

 return jsonify({ 'status' : 'OK' }), 200

-def handle_interview_completed ( data ):
+def handle_interview_completed ( payload ):

-print ( f "Interview completed: { data[ 'candidateInterviewId' ] } " )
+print ( f "Interview completed: { payload[ 'candidateInterviewId' ] } " )

 if __name__ == '__main__' :